 How To Write Wedding Vows: The Dos and Don’ts

-To help you, we’ve listed the dos (✔️) and don’ts (✖️), so you can write wedding vows that you and your loved one would treasure forever.
+To help you, we’ve listed the dos (✔️) and don’ts (✖️), so you can write wedding vows that you and your loved one will treasure forever.

 Do: